Silas-U/RoboKinematics/README.md

 To install the required dependencies, you will need Python >= 3.6

+To download the latest version of python, you can visit the [official python page](https://www.python.org/downloads/).

 You can use the following command:
 ```bash
 pip install numpy scipy matplotlib